 MAAV has designed, fabricated, and tested a quadrotor UAV to complete the IARC mission.
-The quadrotor utilizes two cameras, a 30 m laser rangefinder, a 4 m laser rangefinder, and a retrieval mechanism.
-These payloads will allow the vehicle to enter the compound undetected, retrieve the flash drive, deploy the decoy, and exit the building in less than 10 minutes.
-Image processing software will recognize a blue LED to determine when covert entry is possible, interpret the Arabic signs for navigation assistance, and locate the lasers crossing the hallways.
-The laser rangefinders will generate a 3D point cloud around the quadrotor and use a SLAM algorithm to build a map of the environment.
-Path planning software will command the vehicle to explore the environment planning the most efficient path possible.
-Image processing will recognize the flash drive and command the vehicle to deploy its retrieval mechanism.
-The retrieval mechanism will pick up the flash drive with magnets and a release mechanism will deploy the decoy flash drive.
+The quadrotor utilizes four cameras, a 4m laser rangefinder, a depth camera, and an optical flow camera.
+These payloads will allow the vehicle to observe the arena, detect ground robots and obstacles, and navigate in an open environment.
+Image processing software will recognize ground robots and the lines in the arena.
+The laser rangefinder will generate a 2D point cloud around the quadrotor to be used for detecting the obstacles in the arena.
+Path planning software will command the vehicle to assign priorities to ground robots and plot the most efficient path to control the ground robot with the highest priority.
 All of these objectives will be completed within the allotted 10 minute time limit.